oVirt/ovirt-site/source/develop/developer-guide/vdsm/hook/scratchpad.html.md

 ---
 title: scratchpad
-authors: dyasny
+authors: dyasny, ykaul
 wiki_title: VDSM-Hooks/scratchpad
 wiki_revision_count: 2
-wiki_last_updated: 2012-09-14
+wiki_last_updated: 2016-06-07
 ---

 # scratchpad

-The scratchpad vdsm hook creates a disk for a VM onetime usage, the disk will be erased when the VM destroyed.
+The scratchpad VDSM hook creates a disk for a VM onetime usage, the disk will be erased when the VM destroyed.
 The temporary disk is local on the hypervisor host, VMs cannot be migrated when using the scratchpad hook.

 This is useful when some temporary space is required, or when a VM should have a volatile disk space for storing temporary data